frederic-perez/AmE-dictionary/data/dictionary.md

 __galleon__ _n_
 __galleys__ _n_
 __galling__ _adj_ :five: Irritating, exasperating, or bitterly humiliating.
 Causing extreme irritation or chagrin; vexing: _a galling delay; a galling setback to their plans._ _A galling loss._
+__Gallionic__ _adj_ Indifferent or uncaring.
+After Gallio, a Roman senator, who refused to take action in a dispute.
 __galloping__
 __gallows__ _n_
 __galore__ _adv_